rohanza/django-serializers/README.md

 * I'd like to add `nested.field` syntax to the `include`, `exclude` and `field` argument, to allow quick declarations of nested representations.
 * Add `nested.field` syntax to the `source` argument, to allow quick declarations of serializing nested elements into a flat output structure.
 * source='*' should have the effect of passing through `fields`, `include`, `exclude` to the child field, instead of applying to the parent serializer, so eg. DumpDataSerializer will recognise that those arguments apply to the `fields:` level, rather than referring to what should be included at the root level.
+* streaming output, rather than loading all the data into memory.
+* Add `csv` format.

 Installation